 A stock or share is a type of security that signifies ownership in a corporation and represents a claim on part of the corporation’s assets and earnings.
 It can be bought and sold on major stock exchanges throughout the day at the market price.
 A stock’s price will generally reflect the market’s supply and demand for its shares.
 An ETF is generally a fund that invests in a pool of diversified assets.
 More often than not these pools of assets reflect a market index or asset sector to offer the same exposure to investors.
 ETFs are therefore designed to track or represent the performance of these market or sector indices (like small capitalisation, mid capitalisation, large capitalisation, GICS sectors, bonds, commodities like gold, emerging markets, etcetera).

 Fact: Most, but not all, ETFs are designed to track the return performance of a benchmark index by holding a physical portfolio of securities that mirror that benchmark.

-The majority of ETFs around the world generally use one of three techniques to achieve this goal: full index replication of the benchmark or sector (owning the actual assets); optimisation-based tracking; synthetic replication.
+The majority of ETFs around the world generally use one of three techniques to achieve this goal: full index replication of the benchmark or sector; optimisation-based tracking; synthetic replication.
 Not all are equal, as follows.
 Moreover, active managed approaches are also available as ETFs.